 Installing the PAX Security Certificate

-1. Open up your keychain app on your Mac.
+1. Open the Keychain Access app on your Mac.

 4. Find the ca.repairq.io.cer file you downloaded, and select it for import.